ralfbiedert/cheats.rs/content/_index.md

 ### Pattern Matching

-These constructs are found in pattern matches.
+These constructs are found in `match` expressions.

 <div class="cheats">